SkyHorizon3/SSE-Dynamic-String-Distributor/doc/Doc.md

 For INFO NAM1 the index is the reponse number of the response.\
 For QUST NNAM the index is the objective index (QOBJ) of the objective.\
-For MESG ITXT the index is the position in the order in which you can see them in SSEEdit.
+For MESG ITXT the index is the order in which you can see them in SSEEdit.
 Starting with 0.\
 For PERK EPF2 the index is the Fragment Index in EPF3.\
-For PERK EPFD the index is the position in the order in which you can see them in SSEEdit.
+For PERK EPFD the index is the order in which you can see them in SSEEdit.
 Starting with 0 and only PERK EPFD strings count to this order.

 Example:
 ```json